csalzano/heic-support/readme.txt

 * [Added] First public version.
 Adds `.heic` support to WordPress.
 If ImageMagick 7 or above is installed, creates `.webp` copies of `.heic` images uploaded to the Media Library.

 == Upgrade Notice ==

+= 2.1.1 =
+Adds a screenshot of the plugin settings.
+Fixes a bug in the replace feature that prevented it from working in certain environments.
+Changes the tested up to version to 6.3.2.

 = 2.1.0 =
 Adds .jpg support.
 Adds a setting to toggle whether images are converted to webp or jpg.
 Defaults to webp.
 Show the settings section at Settings → Media even if ImageMagick is not installed.
 Explain to users that their host does not provide the library.
 Removes layers from the icon .svg file.
 Changes the tested up to version to 6.3.1.